lynnt/Stack-VM/README.md

 ##IMPROVEMENT
     * Read in a file of program instead of the array in vm.h
-    * Added more instructions
+    * Add more instructions
-    * Added the decoding step where it uses addresses
+    * Add the decoding step where it uses addresses